grame-cncm/faustlibraries/doc/docs/contributing.md

 process = si.smooth(0.999);
 ```

-This standard is only used within the libraries: nothing prevents coders to still import `signals.lib` directly and call `smooth` without `ro.`, etc. It means symbols and function names defined within a library have to be unique to not collide with symbols of any other libraries.
+This standard is only used within the libraries: nothing prevents coders to still import `signals.lib` directly and call `smooth` without `ro.`, etc. It means symbols and function names defined within a library **have to be unique to not collide with symbols of any other libraries**.

 ### "Demo" Functions